ehsan-tashkhisi/labforward/README.md

 ## Usage And API Documentation

-For using this application after submitting previous commands you can access OPEN API 3 documentation for its api under http://localhost:8080/v3/api-docs/
+For using this application after submitting previous commands you can access OpenApi version 3 specification for its API under http://localhost:8080/v3/api-docs/

 Also, for testing and working with the api you can use swagger-ui which is available in http://localhost:8080/swagger-ui.html.